Keys

 Data Encryption Key (DEK): DEKs are used specifically for encrypting and decrypting data.
 There are two types of DEKs:

-DEK for personal data: Utilized to safeguard the user's personal data by encrypting and decrypting data exchanged with the Vault.
+DEK for personal data: Utilised to safeguard the user's personal data by encrypting and decrypting data exchanged with a secure storage solution such as the SVX Vault.

-DEK for sharing data: Used for encrypting and decrypting data that is intended for sharing or exchange with another user.
+DEK for sharing data: Used for encrypting and decrypting data that is shared or exchanged with another user.

-In our system, we utilize a well-structured key hierarchy for effective key management and secure access to encrypted data.
+In SVX, a well-structured key hierarchy for effective key management and secure access to encrypted data has been implemented.
 The hierarchy operates on a tiered principle, meaning access to encrypted data depends on obtaining each key in the sequence.

 Here is how it works: